Cappadocia: Turkish Cappadocia

 Following the Battle of Manzikert in 1071, Turkish clans under the leadership of the Seljuks began settling in Anatolia.
 With the rise of Turkish power in Anatolia, Cappadocia slowly became a tributary to the Turkish states that were established to the east and to the west; some of the native population converted to Islam with the rest forming the remaining Cappadocian Greek population.

 By the end of the early 12th century, Anatolian Seljuks had established their sole dominance over the region.
 With the decline and the fall of the Konya-based Seljuks in the second half of the 13th century, they were gradually replaced by successive Turkic ruled states: the Karaman-based Beylik of Karaman and then the Ottoman Empire.
 Cappadocia remained part of the Ottoman Empire until 1922, when it became part of the modern state of Turkey.

 In the early 18th century, a fundamental change occurred in between when a new urban center, Nevşehir, was founded by a grand vizier who was a native of the locality (Nevşehirli Damat İbrahim Pasha), to serve as regional capital, a role the city continues to assume to this day.
 In the meantime many former Cappadocians had shifted to a Turkish dialect (written in Greek alphabet, Karamanlıca).

 Where the Greek language was maintained (Sille, villages near Kayseri, Pharasa town and other nearby villages), it became heavily influenced by the surrounding Turkish.
 This dialect of Eastern Roman Greek is known as Cappadocian Greek.
-Following the foundation of Turkey in 1922, those who still identified with this pre-Islamic culture of Cappadocia were required to leave, so this language is now only spoken by a handful of their descendants, most now located in modern Greece.
+Following the foundation of Turkey in 1922, those who still identified with this pre-Islamic culture of Cappadocia were required to leave, so this language is now only spoken in Greece by the descendants of the few who did not shift to Modern Greek.